We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 This shows you a list of headlines found on sites that already rank highly for the topic — you can drag and drop these into your article and ask GrowthBar to create content for them.

-So a little bit of editing of titles (or more shuffling) may be required, depending on the topic involved.
+So a little bit of editing of titles and body text may be required, depending on the topic involved.

-Once you’re happy with your post’s title and introductory copy, you can use the GrowthBar’s other content generator tools to create more content.
+If you want to develop your first draft further, you can use GrowthBar’s other content generator tools to create more content.

-These tools are divided into two sections: ‘Optimize’ and ‘Drag-and-Drop.’
+These tools are divided into three sections: ‘Optimize,’ ‘Drag-and-Drop’ and ‘Chat’

 In the ‘Optimize’ section, you’ll find three things: